mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/Perl/index.md

 ## Languages > Perl

 Perl is a high-level, general-purpose, interpreted, dynamic programming language.
 A version 5 of Perl is included with MAMP PRO.
-MAMP PRO installs Perl in your `C:\MAMP\bin\perl\bin` .
+MAMP PRO installs Perl in your `C:\MAMP\bin\perl\bin` directory.

 ![MAMP](/en/MAMP-PRO-Windows/Languages/Perl/Perl.png)